 Congrats.
 You’ve taken the first step on this new journey to create a blog.
 It’s taking actions like this that move the needle and determine if you are successful… or not.
-It’s steps like this that dreams are turned into reality.
+It’s through steps like this that dreams are turned into reality.

 Step 4 – Setup Your Blog

-In order to create content, you first need software on your web host that allows you to easily make new blog posts.
+To create content, you first need software on your web host that allows you to easily make new blog posts.